-Seventy percent of GreenSweep’s revenue goes directly to environmental projects our community votes for.
+Seventy percent of GreenSweep’s revenue is committed to environmental projects our community votes for.
 That number is enforced by Maltese law, not by a pledge or a press release.

 Today we want to talk about the other number.